H35am/Streams/data/README.txt

 Only movies with at least one rating or tag are included in the dataset.
 These movie ids are consistent with those used on the MovieLens web site (e.g., id `1` corresponds to the URL <https://movielens.org/movies/1>).
 Movie ids are consistent between `ratings.csv`, `tags.csv`, `movies.csv`, and `links.csv` (i.e., the same id refers to the same movie across these four data files).

-Ratings Data File Structure (ratings.csv)
+Rating Data File Structure (ratings.csv)
 -----------------------------------------

 All ratings are contained in the file `ratings.csv`.
 Each line of this file after the header row represents one rating of one movie by one user, and has the following format: